-Dynamic Region Socioeconomic factors Institutional and governance factors Deforestation due to livestock (upper part) Frailesca Zoque-Mezcalapa Istmo-Costa • A culture of saving through cattle ownership (occasionally by investing the money received from relatives who have emigrated).
-Lack of access to other forms of saving.
-Lack of access to technical assistance to implement more sustainable management practices (outside the work of NGOs).
-Government program that incentivize cattle farming (PROGAN, municipal support).
-Without technical supervision, these programs help to incorporate cattle even if the physical characteristics are in place to do so.
-Deforestation due to livestock (lower part) Frailesca Zoque-Mezcalapa Istmo-Costa Lacandona Regional cattle-farming culture.
-A culture of saving through cattle ownership.
-Bad cattle-farming practices cause grazing land to degrade due to compaction and erosion.
-Good aptitude for cattle farming in the area.
-Existence of market to sell products.
-Higher profitability than growing maize.
-Difficult access to other forms of saving and funding for agricultural activities.
-Lack of access to technical assistance to implement more sustainable management practices (outside the work of NGOs).
-Government programs that incentivize cattle farming (PROGAN, municipal support).
-Deforestation due to agriculture (African oil palm) Istmo-Costa Lacandona Economic motivation.
+Dynamic Region Socioeconomic factors Institutional and governance factors Deforestation due to agriculture (African oil palm) Istmo-Costa Lacandona Economic motivation.
 Good crop price.
 Possibility of acquiring land at low prices.
 When African oil palm was incentivized, cattle prices were low.
 Regional presence of palm oil extraction companies (purchasing product and technical assistance) No Protected Nature Area in the region Existence of support from the state-government-run Institute of Productive Reconversion and Bioenergetics (IRBIO) to establish the crop: support for planting Support from the IRBIO for processing companies Aid through the Humid Tropic program of the SAGARPA.
 The State Fund for Agricultural and Agro-industrial Commercial Development (FEDCAA) participates with a liquid and fiduciary guarantee to back financing: credit for supply packages.
 Forest degradation from shade coffee plantations Frailesca Zoque-Mezcalapa Istmo-Costa Regional coffee-growing culture, production system known in the region.
 Suitable Agro-ecological conditions for coffee: grown in the shade under mesophilic forest cover.
 Good coffee prices on the market in recent years.
 Existence of sales channels already established.
 At the federal level: PROCAFE and SAGARPA programs.
 State public policy support for coffee: COMCAFE, COOPCAFE Support from municipalities (seedlings and fertilizer).
 Degradation due to illegal timber extraction Frailesca Zoque-Mezcalapa Istmo-Costa Lacandona Lack of internal regulations in some ejido and other communities on tree extraction in forest areas, although regulations do exist in nature reserve areas (El Triunfo and Pico El Loro- Paxtal).
 Local housing built using timber.
 Roads built/improved, facilitating access to forest areas that were previously hard to access.
 No forestry management plans approved by SEMARNAT in place.
 Degradation due to extensive cattle farming High price of meat.
 Perception of wealth through cattle ownership.
 Lack of forestry culture creates poor grazing management practices.
 Higher short-term profitability than forest cultivation.
 Lack of forestry management instruments for the production of forage resources.
 Lack of economic alternatives for owners of tropical forests who do not keep livestock.
 Government incentives to livestock farming through subsidies, such as the program to repopulate cattle herds.
 Lack of help and empowerment to implement good livestock management practices.
 Livestock associations efficient in managing subsidies and in developing their activity.
 Dismantling of public programs fostering livestock farming and forestry development.
 Dismantling of public programs fostering livestock farming and forestry development.
 Deficient internal organization of ejido and other communities, and lack of rules on the use of communal areas.
 Degradation due to the extraction of firewood Frailesca Zoque-Mezcalapa Istmo-Costa Lacandona • Uses and customs: use of firewood as fuel in the home.
 Price of LP gas with regard to firewood.
-Shortage of support for public policies aimed at establishing and managing dendroenergy plantations in priority areas, wood-saving stoves, etc.

-Dynamic Region Socioeconomic factors Institutional and governance factors Degradation due to forest fires Frailesca Zoque-Mezcalapa Istmo-Costa Lacandona Use of fire as a tool for maintaining agricultural areas.
+Shortage of support for public policies aimed at establishing and managing dendroenergy plantations in priority areas, wood-saving stoves, etc. Degradation due to forest fires Frailesca Zoque-Mezcalapa Istmo-Costa Lacandona Use of fire as a tool for maintaining agricultural areas.
 Use of fire as a way to help clandestine hunting of species such as iguana and turtles.
 Lack of community organization to control fire in agricultural and livestock activities.
 Shortage of institutional capability to promote integral fire management actions.